ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 FORMAT Regexp
 ```

-ClickHouse will insert data from each capture group to the relevant column based on its order.
+ClickHouse will insert data from each capture group into the relevant column based on its order.
 Let's check the data:

 ```sql
 SELECT * FROM error_log LIMIT 5